-In order to apply, a student must be in good standing in the Honors College with a 3.5 cumulative grade point average and have completed, or be enrolled in, the following courses: HONR 250/UNIV 112 and HONR 200/ENGL 200, MATH 151/MATH 200, CHEM 101-102 and labs, BIOL 151-152 and labs and PHYS 201.
+In order to apply, a student must be in good standing in the Honors College with a 3.5 cumulative grade point average, and all coursework must be completed for a letter grade without electing the Pass/Fail grade option.
+Students must have completed, or be enrolled in, the following course: HONR 250/UNIV 112 and HONR 200/ENGL 200, MATH 151/MATH 200, CHEM 101-102 and labs, BIOL 151-152 and labs and PHYS 201.
 Courses must be completed at VCU during either the fall or spring semesters or by AP/IB/dual-enrollment credit in high school.
 Any exception to this requires the written approval of the director of the Guaranteed Admission Programs.

 Candidates who have received any institutional sanction, such as an honor code violation, or any legal convictions are not eligible to apply.

 Yes.
 Transfer students must be enrolled in the VCU Honors College by the time of application (end of the second year of undergraduate studies).